Janice Mac Avoy

 Among Ms. Mac Avoy's recent noteworthy representations are:

 Ms. Mac Avoy's clients include commercial landlords and tenants, lenders and investors, broker-dealers and multinational corporations as well as individuals involved in commercial disputes.
 A significant amount of Ms. Mac Avoy's practice includes advising clients on complex securitized debt in which the underlying assets are real estate, including the enforcement of lender's rights, acquisition and divestitures of real estate secured debt and the restructuring of real estate secured debt.
-She also advises clients in complex partnership and joint venture disputes.
+She also advises clients in complex partnership and joint venture transactions and disputes.

 - Princeton Holdings LLC in the successful arbitration of a dispute regarding the acquisition of a 50% tenant-in-common interest in 14 Manhattan properties, valued in excess of US$450 million at the time of the agreement and currently worth significantly more.